 What is a Mechanical Engineer?

-Mechanical engineering is one of the broadest engineering disciplines.
-Mechanical engineers design, develop, build, and test mechanical devices, including tools, engines, and machines.
-They work mostly in engineering services, research and development, manufacturing industries, and the federal government.
+A mechanical engineer is someone who designs, develops, builds, and tests mechanical devices, including tools, engines and machines.
+They work mostly in research and development, manufacturing industries, and the federal government.

 What does a Mechanical Engineer do?

 - Analyze problems to see how a mechanical device might help solve the problem

 - Design or redesign mechanical devices, creating blueprints so the device can be built